objectscript/recipesearch/README.md

 - Main Cache project (cacheRecipesSearch.xml) is located in the RecipesSearch.CacheProject folder.

 #### Run database seed sproc
 - The seed procedure must be executed in order to populate initial data.
-Seed function - Data.Utils.Seed.Run().
+Seed function - RecipeSearch.Data.Utils.Seed.Run().
 E. g. you can call it from SQL using the following command:

   ```
-  call Data_Utils.Seed_Run()
+  call RecipeSearch_Data_Utils.Seed_Run()
   ```
 - To seed the stemming and spellchecking dictionaries another seed procedure must be executed - Data.Utils.Seed.LoadDictionaries(directory).
 Where 'directory' - *full path* to the directory with dictionaries (\RecipesSearch.CacheProject\Dictionaries).